B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 Many students do not understand the importance and relevance of estimation.
 They believe that estimating is a way of arriving at the correct answer, so they find it necessary to change their estimation after making an accurate calculation.
 By providing students with many opportunities to practice estimating each day, teachers can help them improve this skill and thus develop a sense of estimation and its usefulness in everyday life.

-An estimate provides students with a guide to determine if their solution is likely.
+An estimation provides students with a guide to determine if their solution is likely and reasonable.

-Students who have multiple opportunities to estimate are more likely to understand the importance of estimating and reasoning logically when working with large numbers.
+Students who have multiple experiences with estimating are more likely to understand its importance and to reason logically when working with large numbers.

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, Fascicule 5, p.
 68-70.